CartoDB/carto-selfhosted-helm/customizations/README.md

 **Requirements when exposing the service:**

 - CARTO only works with HTTPS.
-TLS termination can be done in the CARTO application level (Router service), or in a load balancer that gets the request before sending it back to the application.
+TLS termination can be done in the CARTO application level (Router component), or in a load balancer that gets the request before sending it back to the application.
 - The connection timeout of all incoming connections must be at least `605` seconds.
 - Configure a domain pointing to the exposed service.